Brazil's .br: 50.3 Million Hostnames, a Profession-Gated Namespace, and the Internet's Most Opinionated ccTLD

 .au (Australia) ~4.3M Slight growth +3-5%

-The UK's .uk namespace has lost 3.3 million registrations since its 2021 peak.
-Brazil's .br has gained roughly 500,000 over the same period.
+The UK's .uk namespace has lost roughly 3 million registrations since its 2021 peak.
+Brazil's .br has gained roughly half a million over the same period (Registro.br, Nominet).
 The contrast is not coincidental.
 Nominet raised wholesale prices 56% since 2016 and the market responded by leaving.
 NIC.br raised prices once in 20 years (R$30 to R$40 in 2020) and the market continued growing.
 DENIC held prices steady at EUR 2.20 and the market plateaued.
-Pricing stability correlates with namespace stability.
+The pattern is consistent with pricing stability supporting namespace stability, though registry pricing is one of several factors and we are not claiming it as the sole cause.

 The Marco Civil: Internet Rights as Law